signal-ai/signal-api-tools/README.md

 Public repository for tools, tutorials or anything else that facilitates usage of the Signal AI API

 ## Signal AI API
-[Signal AI's API](https://api.signal-ai.com/) allows organisations to programmatically search the vast amount of global data harvested by our platform and enriched by our proprietary AiQ technology.
+[Signal AI's API](https://api.signal-ai.com/) allows organisations to programmatically search the vast amount of global data harvested by our platform and enriched by our proprietary AIQ technology.
 The API has everything you need to build innovative, multi-platform applications augmented by global insights.

 ## Getting started with the Signal AI API